forestryio/forestry.io/hugo/content/docs/changelog/2019-12-13-changelog.md

 Special thanks to Steve Polito for showing [how to use Blocks ](https://stevepolito.design/blog/forestry-cms-blocks-field-demo/), it's great to see developers sharing knowledge about Forestry.

-Looking to move away from WordPress to the JAMstack?
+Looking to move away from WordPress to the Jamstack?
 Try our brand new [**WordPress exporter plugin**](https://github.com/tinacms/wp-gatsby-exporter) to lock your content out of a database and transform it in Markdown files. ✨